open-telemetry/oteps/text/trace/0220-messaging-semantic-conventions-span-structure.md

 application code.
 This usually involves a blocking call, which returns zero or more messages on completion.

-A "Receive" span covers such calls and should link to the "Create" spans of all messages that are forwarded via the respective call.
+A "Receive" span covers such calls and should link to the "Create" or "Publish" spans of all messages that are forwarded via the respective call.
 Depending on the use case, "Receive" spans can correlate with "Process" spans or other spans modelling processing operations.

 #### General considerations for both push-based and pull-based scenarios